Agriculture in Turkey: Policy, regulation and research

 It is the responsibility of the Ministry of Agriculture and Forestry.
 Almost all the seeds used in Turkey are produced domestically.
 Seeds and bulbs are stored long term.
 The World Bank has a project to improve sustainable agriculture in some regions, however in the first 2 decades of the 21st century farming is thought not to have been sustainable.
 The EU said in 2022 that food safety, veterinary and phytosanitary policy should be improved.

 Various tech is being considered, sometimes similar is already being made in local factories, for example the defence industry makes drones.
 There are about 2 million tractors and it has been suggested that electric tractors should be subsidized.
 However, there is only one electric tractor manufacturer and they are not yet mass-produced.
 There is a General Directorate of Agricultural Research and Policies (TAGEM) centre for research on soil borne pathogens.

 As of 2022 some gene editing of animal feed corn and feed soya has been allowed but not for human food.
 Biostimulants have been suggested to increase drought resistance and food security, as has technology to use water more efficiently.
 No-till farming is being studied.
 A 2023 study said that enforcement of pesticide rules was lax.

 Examples of good practice suggested by the Turkish Industry and Business Association (TÜSİAD) include reduced ploughing, low fertiliser use, mulching, and nitrogen inhibitors.
 Less ploughing saves fuel costs.
+The EU said that in 2024 "Türkiye took no significant steps to advance on sustainable agriculture under the Turkish Green Deal action plan.".